19hours/sg-statutes/Acts/Financial Advisers Act.md

 [SF Bill, Clause 106]

-### Lodgment of annual accounts, etc., by licensed fiinancial adviser
+### Lodgment of annual accounts, etc., by licensed financial adviser

 48\.—(1) A licensed financial adviser shall, in respect of each financial year —

-(a) prepare a true and fair profit and loss account and a balance- sheet made up to the last day of the financial year; and
+(a) prepare a true and fair profit and loss account and a balance-sheet made up to the last day of the financial year; and

 (b) lodge that account and balance-sheet with the Authority within 5 months, or such extension thereof permitted by the Authority under subsection (2), after the end of the financial year, together with a report in the prescribed form of an auditor appointed under section 47 on the account and balance-sheet and such other statements lodged under section 45(1).